 Repeatedly doing this, once every minute for about the last 5 minutes of baking time, creates that cascading rippled effect.
 Brilliant, no?
 Incidentally, the cookies need to be rather large for the full effect to be reached, so make sure you space them out accordingly on your sheet pan to allow them to spread properly.

-When and Why to Use Aluminum Foil When Baking Cookies
+Why Are We Using Aluminum Foil When Baking These Salted Butter Chocolate Chip Cookies

-To achieve the fetching pan-banging effect – those flattened, perfectly browned and crisped edges and ridges – you need to utilize the aluminum foil as directed in the recipe.
+To achieve the fetching pan-banging effect with these salted butter chocolate chip cookies – those flattened, perfectly browned and crisped edges and ridges – you need to utilize the aluminum foil as directed in the recipe.
 Don’t be tempted to skip it or the results just won’t be quite what we’re looking for.

 While I would never suggest that you use aluminum foil in all of your cookie baking endeavors, there is a time and a place for it and today’s recipe is a prime example.
 Aluminum foil (given that it contains aluminum) is a great conductor of heat, and therefore can sometimes contribute to the burning or over-browning of cookies.
 But in this recipe, it all works because we’re going to freeze the cookies for a bit before baking them and we’re also going to make them rather large, which also helps combat any sort of burnt outcome.